Updated July 12, 2018

-Santander is looking to shake up the balance transfer market by offering a 0% introductory APR for 18 billing cycles.
-In order to get this rate, you have to apply for the Sphere credit card and transfer debt from another bank to Santander (you cannot transfer debt from another Santander product).
-In addition, you will have to pay a 4% upfront fee for the transfer.
-Given the length of the balance transfer, the 4% fee can be a good deal, depending upon the interest rate that you are currently paying.
-For most people, you will already be saving money (including the fee) by month six.
+Santander is looking to shake up the balance transfer market by offering a 0% intro APR on balance transfers for 18 billing cycles if taken within the first 90 days of account opening (after, 14.49% to 24.49% Variable APR).
+In order to get this rate, you have to apply for the Sphere® Credit Card from Santander and transfer debt from another bank to Santander (you cannot transfer debt from another Santander product).
+In addition, you will have to pay a balance transfer fee at $10 or 4% of the amount of each transaction, whichever is greater.
+Depending upon the interest rate that you are currently paying, this may be worth it, but beware there are cards with lower or intro $0 balance transfer fees.

 Take note that this card is only available to people who live in: CT, DC, DE, ME, MD, MA, NH, NJ, NY, PA, RI, or VT.